Workplace Accident

 The Accident Investigation procedure provides an approach to determine: Initiating Events, Contributing Events, Root Cause, and Contributing Causes.
 The investigation must identify appropriate recommendations that address the problems and identify root causes.

 These recommendations may include, but are not limited to: Engineering Controls, Personal Protective Equipment, and Training for Affected Employees.
-The intent of this procedure is to help prevent and/or mitigate similar incidents and accidents in the future.
+This procedure intends to help prevent and/or mitigate similar incidents and accidents in the future.

 The Accident Investigation should explore the situation for possible underlying factors and the immediately obvious causes of the accident.
 It is necessary to look into the possible underlying system failure that may have happened.